Bea Evans

 In her professional life, she is the senior manager of the Center for International Partnerships at the Institute of International Education (IIE), one of the world’s leading non-profit organizations.
 IIE promotes the exchange of students, scholars, and knowledge around the world.
 Specifically, Clare coordinates programs that help foster institutional partnerships between universities in the U.S. and other countries, and travels extensively to guide U.S. educators through higher education systems abroad.
 Prior to joining IIE, she lived and worked for five years in The Netherlands, specifically in the finance department of LyondellBasell Industries.

-Dick Custin is a Foreign Service Officer with the U.S. Department of State and is currently posted in Washington, D.C. as the Deputy Director of the State’s Foreign Press Center.
+Dick Custin is a Foreign Service Officer with the U.S. Department of State and was posted posted in Washington, D.C. as the Deputy Director of the State’s Foreign Press Center at the time of his service.
 Working with foreign journalists based in the U.S., Dick is responsible for coordinating interviews with senior officials, media tours and briefings, and helping explain U.S. policy to foreign audiences.
 Throughout his Foreign Service career, Dick has served as the Deputy Press Attaché in South Africa, Poland, and the UK, and the Deputy Director for Provincial Reconstruction Teams (PRTs) at the U.S. Embassy in Kabul, Afghanistan.

 Prior to joining the Foreign Service, Dick worked as a broadcast journalist for 14 years, and received more than a dozen awards for news reporting and writing, including an Emmy.
 He covered stories in Germany, Russia and Saudi Arabia, shortly before the outbreak of the first Gulf War.
 In addition to reporting, Dick has been an anchor, producer, managing editor, and cameraman.
 His experience in television has enabled him to consult with news departments around the world, helping them improve their news content and presentation.